theosth/PubMed_MLP-INLPT-WS2023/management/docs/DOCUMENTATION.md

 We chose Ollama as backend for Llama2 because hardware acceleration is essential in order to receive answers in real time.
 However, getting the hardware acceleration set-up properly is very time-consuming and cumbersome with other solutions.
-To improve the user experience and workflow for our team we evaluated the following frameworks:
+To improve the user experience and workflow for our team we tested the following solutions:

 - Downloading the model directly and quantizing it ourselves: The quantization process takes quite a lot of time and space.
 Also, on Windows, the libraries are not updated to perform 4bit quantization without custom C++ compilation.
 It is much better to use an already quantized model.
 - CTransformers: It allows for downloading already quantized models.
 However, it is extremely hard to get hardware acceleration working on MacOS.
 - LlamaCpp: It also allows for downloading already quantized models, but it requires a lot of manual configuration for hardware acceleration.
 - Ollama: It provides by far the easiest setup (as easy as installing any app), allows for already quantized models and, additionally, it has Langchain support.

+We therefore chose Ollama.

 ## Choice of Generation Model